cheminfo/nmr-correlation/README.md

 [![NPM version][npm-image]][npm-url]
 [![npm download][download-image]][download-url]

 This package provides methods to build correlation data from NMR spectra.
+The NMR dataset has to be already processed and given in a certain format (see below).

 Mainly, this is done by a grouping of signals with same nuclei between 1D and 2D or 2D and 2D NMR spectra.
-Each group is then represented by one single signal (correlation).
+Each group is then represented by one correlation.

 If a molecular formula is given, then missing correlations will be added as placeholder to complete the list.